BrutalTeam/go-netbox/docs/WritableRearPortTemplateRequest.md

 ### NewWritableRearPortTemplateRequest

-`func NewWritableRearPortTemplateRequest(name string, type_ FrontPortTypeValue, ) *WritableRearPortTemplateRequest`
+`func NewWritableRearPortTemplateRequest(type_ FrontPortTypeValue, ) *WritableRearPortTemplateRequest`

 NewWritableRearPortTemplateRequest instantiates a new WritableRearPortTemplateRequest object This constructor will assign default values to properties that have it defined,